First Timer's Guide to Six Flags Great America

 This vibrant Lake County amusement park is a grand experience for those of all ages.
 Splash, scream and soar your way into summer with an exhilarating experience at Six Flags Great America.

 Here are a few tips for your first visit to this wonderous amusement park in Gurnee.

 13 Tips and Tidbits

-Purchase a FLASH PASS: There’s so much to take in at Six Flags Great America, so you’re going to want to pay attention to time.
-A FLASH PASS, available to purchase here, is a device that reserves a spot in line.
+- Purchase THE FLASH PASS: There’s so much to take in at Six Flags Great America, so you’re going to want to pay attention to time.
+THE FLASH PASS, available to purchase here, is a device that reserves a spot in line.
 You will get an alert when it is your turn so you can skip the line.
-Continue here for a list of the rides that are FLASH PASS Friendly.
+Continue here for a list of the rides that are THE FLASH PASS Friendly.

-Protect your cell phone: Obviously you’re not going to take your phone into Hurricane Harbor, but you can get significantly wet on some of Great America’s water rides.
+- Protect your cell phone: Obviously you’re not going to take your phone into Hurricane Harbor Chicago, but you can get significantly wet on some of Six Flag's Great America’s water rides.
 Use a zip top bag to protect your phone and remove the chance of damaging one of your most expensive belongings.

 - Take a picture of your parking lot group and number: Speaking of phones, most devices have camera capabilities.
 The benefit of this is to remember where you parked in their humongous lot.

-Consider making it a weekend trip: There are plenty of hotels surrounding the Gurnee theme park.
+- Consider making it a weekend trip: There are plenty of hotels surrounding the Gurnee theme park.
 Some of the hotels have partnered up with Great America and provide savings and perks for the entire experience.
 With this type of option, you don’t have to rush around Great America all in one day.
-You can find some of the travel packages if you click here.
+You can a hotel if you click here.

 - Water, water, more water: Stay hydrated!